-We would like to support students who are working on advancing the state-of-the-art in computer graphics and efficient real-time rendering for augmented and virtual reality.
-Topics of interest include but are not limited to applications of machine learning methods, ray tracing and ray casting hardware, physically-based shading, geometry processing and compression, image and video compression, perceptual rendering, high-quality avatars, global illumination, scene prefiltering, and rendering complexity reduction.
+We would like to support students who are working on advancing state-of-the-art computer graphics and efficient real-time rendering for augmented and virtual reality.
+Topics of interest include but are not limited to applications of machine learning methods, ray tracing and ray casting hardware, physically-based shading, geometry processing, and compression, image, and video compression, perceptual rendering, high-quality avatars, global illumination, scene prefiltering, and rendering complexity reduction.

 Compute Storage and Efficiency: